microsoft/coyote/docs/_learn/resources/StyleGuide.md

 ## Why a style guide?

-We want to provide high quality documentation and tutorials that create a positive first impression.
-Our goal is to highlight each new user-facing feature of Coyote with novel, distinctive content.
-We need to write in a way that ensures success for all skill levels.
-We believe documentation is much easier to read when it has a consistent voice and tone, terminology, and format.
+High quality documentation and tutorials create a positive first impression.
+You should make it your goal to highlight each new user-facing feature of Coyote with novel, distinctive content.
+You need to write in a way that ensures success for all skill levels.
+Documentation is much easier to read when it has a consistent voice and tone, terminology, and format.

 This style guide offers advice and best practices that will promote the consistency that will help our readers be successful in using Coyote.
-Try to follow them unless there's a good reason not to.
+Try to follow them unless there's a good reason not to which which case please propose changes and improvements to this style guide as needed.

 ## How to use this guide